 The above items are compared against the taxpayer’s income to determine if they qualify.
 The first step is mailing a Form 433-F or calling the IRS helpline.
 For one to be eligible for CNC, you must have filled all your tax returns from the previous years.
 If successful, the taxpayer is exempted from paying any taxes that year.

 Apply for Offer in Compromise

 This program allows the taxpayer to negotiate with the IRS on the best possible way of paying their debt.
-To initiate the process the taxpayer completes Form 656-B (**no B here, this should just be Form 656- B is for business only), accompanied with relevant documents like non-assets, income received and expenses.
+To initiate the process the taxpayer completes Form 656-B (**no B here, this should just be Form 656- B is for business only), accompanied with relevant documents like non-assets, income received, and expenses.

-The IRS evaluates the taxpayer’s non-cash assets, monthly surplus income, and their future income projections before arriving at an agreeable number.
+The IRS evaluates the taxpayer’s non-cash assets, monthly surplus income, and future income projections before arriving at an agreeable number.
 The amount is to be fully paid within two years.
 The most appealing part of OIC is that any other tax debt is forgiven, offering the taxpayer a fresh start.

 Apply for Penalty Abatement

 The biggest challenge to paying your back taxes is the penalty.
 Penalties can amount to almost 5% of the tax debt per month.
 Fortunately, the IRS has a penalty abatement program that can reduce these penalties.
 If you are lucky, the program can even remove all your penalties.

 Avoid Paying Your Tax with A Credit Card

 The convenience of paying your tax with your credit card may seem too good to pass up on.
 I warn my clients about the use of credit cards for tax purposes.
 For one, the rewards you stand to gain such as airline miles will mean nothing if you can’t afford food to eat.